sim642/profiling-template/README.md

 ## Monitoring memory usage

+Commit your optimized code and restore the original version.
+There are other bugs there that are easier to hunt if the code is slow.

 Restart your application and attach JVisualVM to it.
 Open the "Monitor" tab.
 You should see the memory usage graph on the top-right corner.